vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 The vCenter Server parameter vpxd.clone.tpmProvisionPolicy can be set to "copy" or "replace" to control the default behavior when cloning virtual machines with vTPMs.

-### Do VMware Workspace ONE and VMware Horizon products support vTPM?
+### Do VMware Workspace ONE, VMware Horizon, and Citrix virtual desktop products support vTPM?

 Yes.
-Please check the product documentation for information on how to configure VM templates to deploy unique vTPMs.
+Please check the product documentation from Omnissa or Citrixfor information on how to configure VM templates to deploy unique vTPMs.

 ### Is the vTPM supported by provisioning tools like the Microsoft Deployment Toolkit?

 Yes.
 A vTPM is functionally identical to a hardware TPM.
-Tools that interact with TPMs will work correctly on virtual machines.
+Tools that interact with physical TPMs will work correctly on virtual machines.

 ### Can I replace the vTPM on a VM during a cloning operation?

+Yes.
 VMware vSphere 8 introduces the TPM Provisioning Policy, where vTPM devices can be automatically replaced during clone or deployment operations.

 In VMware vSphere 7, you can customize the virtual machine hardware and remove and re-add the vTPM device manually during the clone wizard.
+This can be done manually or programmatically using APIs or PowerCLI.

 ### Can I store a VM with a vTPM as a template?